virendrabisht2006/Stocks/README.md

 # Stocks
 This is super simple stocks calculator Application.
 This Stock application built up using spring boot and provide a LIST of API which will are as follow.
+I have tried use maximum of Java8 and TDD.

+Build the source code using maven command: maven> mvn clean install

+Start "StockApplication.java"

 # Library Used
 -----------------------------------------------------------------------------------------